sparkflows/sparkflows-docs/docs/aws/admin-guide/emr_serverless/emrserverless-connection.rst

          :alt: emrserverless
          :width: 60%

-.. note:: Currently, only Spark Engine is supported for EMR Serverless in Sparkflows.
+.. note:: Currently, Both Spark and PySpark Engine is supported for EMR Serverless in Sparkflows, Make Sure to pass required parameter for PySpark.